-If there seems to be no leak, check to see if the electric engine fans are running.
-If the engine is overheating, both fans should be running.
+If there seems to be no leak, with the engine on check to see if the electric engine fan(s) are running.
+If the engine is overheating, both fan(s) should be running.
 If they aren't, your vehicle needs service.